 5. Improperly Installed Windows

 Even if this is the case, it would still be difficult to make a draft problem worse with new windows even if the windows are incorrectly installed due to pressure dynamics in a house.

 An energy audit includes a blower door test.
 A blower door test is an air leakage test on your house.
 It is a large fan that pulls air out of the house.
-When the air leaves at the front door new air replaces it from the holes and cracks around the house.
-You can actually go around and feel around new or old windows and feel around a recessed light and see for yourself that what I am saying is true!
+When the air leaves at the front door new air replaces it from the holes and cracks around the house due to the negative pressure it creates.